AdguardTeam/AdguardKnowledgeBase/pages/05.android/chapter.en.md

 ### Chapter 4

-# Adguard for Android
+# AdGuard for Android

-This section describes Adguard for Android.
+This section describes AdGuard for Android.